 Our Special Interest Groups create customer-validated requirements for the development of holistic solutions for industry, initiate technical validation projects for these requirements, initiate new industry standards to help harmonize the technology landscape and provide an efficient platform for vendors suppliers and industry organizations to shape the future of IIoT solutions jointly.
+For more information please contact Stephen Mellor.

-THE Product Catalog encourages members to add products to the catalog, so that the public can shop for members' products.
+The Product Catalog encourages members to add products to the catalog, so that the public can shop for members' products.
 The Community Forum is an online venue for industry experts to exchange ideas, discuss IIoT problems and network as well as an IIoT beacon providing helpful, relevant content to technology users, vendors, integrators, technology experts, researchers, government entities and academicians.
 The Community Forum is a resource for follow-on conversations and webinars.